LukeGrahamLandry/WrapperLib/README.md

 - [X] send options: client -> server, server -> client, server -> all clients
 - [ ] handshake system to know that server and client are on the same version

-CompressedPacketWrapper that does reflection whatever to just write field values in order because the other side already knows what their names are
+CompressedNetworkWrapper that does reflection whatever to just write field values in order because the other side already knows what their names are

 ## Saved Data